They may be small, but trigger points can cause a lot of pain.

 Although benign, trigger points can cause a lot of pain and affect your daily life, so your best course of action is to prevent them from forming in the first place.

 The good news is that this is possible!
-You can prevent trigger points through:
+Some trigger point therapy and prevention you can try at home includes:

 - Regular stretching and exercise